polyfy/polylith/readme.md

 end of its life and has been replaced by the tools.deps version.
 If you have any old Leiningen based projects to migrate, follow the instructions [here](https://github.com/tengstrand/lein-polylith/blob/migrate/migrate/migrate.md).

-Some of the Polylith [documentation](https://polylith.gitbook.io) still mentions how things worked in the old Leiningen version of the tool, for example the empty `workspace interfaces` and the use of `symbolic links` (that have both been removed).
-In some of the videos, we still call things `systems` instead of `services`.
-Now both the development environment and systems/services are handled as `projects`.

-The biggest difference is that the new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which has a number of benefits, like an improved development experience, faster tests, Windows support, and more.
+The biggest difference compared to the old tools is that the new tool is based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which has a number of benefits, like an improved development experience, faster tests, Windows support, and more.